-Summary: Non-signatory Azerbaijan states that it cannot consider accession to the convention until its territorial dispute with Armenia over Nagorno-Karabakh and other occupied territories is resolved.
-Azerbaijan has not participated in a meeting of the convention, but voted in favor of a key UN resolution on the convention in December 2016.
+Summary: Non-signatory Azerbaijan states that it cannot consider acceding to the convention until its dispute with Armenia over Nagorno-Karabakh and other occupied territories is resolved.
+Azerbaijan voted in favor of a key United Nations (UN) resolution promoting the convention in December 2017.
+It has never participated in a meeting of the convention, even as an observer.

-Azerbaijan is not known to have produced or exported cluster munitions, but inherited a stockpile of cluster munitions from the Soviet Union.
-There is credible evidence that cluster munitions were used in Nagorno-Karabakh in April 2016.
-Armenia and Azerbaijan have accused each other of using cluster munitions, and both denied it.
+Azerbaijan is not known to have produced or exported cluster munitions but inherited a stockpile of cluster munitions from the Soviet Union.
+Azerbaijan and Armenia have both denied using cluster munitions in Nagorno-Karabakh in April 2016 and accused each other of being responsible for this use.

 The Republic of Azerbaijan has not acceded to the Convention on Cluster Munitions.

 Azerbaijan says it cannot join the convention until the conflict with Armenia is resolved, including the status of Nagorno-Karabakh.
-Azerbaijan last commented on the Convention on Cluster Munitions in August 2010, when a Ministry of Foreign Affairs official expressed support for the convention, but said Azerbaijan cannot join “at this stage” because of the “ongoing occupation” by Armenia of Nagorno-Karabakh and “seven areas adjoining regions” of Azerbaijan.
+Azerbaijan has not commented on the Convention on Cluster Munitions since in August 2010, when a Ministry of Foreign Affairs official expressed support for the convention but said Azerbaijan cannot join “at this stage” because of the “ongoing occupation” by Armenia of Nagorno-Karabakh and “seven areas adjoining regions” of Azerbaijan.

-Azerbaijan participated in some of the Oslo Process meetings that led to the creation of the Convention on Cluster Munitions, but did not attend the formal negotiations in Dublin in May 2008.
+Azerbaijan participated in some Oslo Process meetings that led to the creation of the Convention on Cluster Munitions but did not attend the formal negotiations in Dublin in May 2008.

-Unlike other non-signatories, Azerbaijan has not participated as an observer in any of the convention’s meetings.
-It was invited to, but did not attend the convention’s Sixth Meeting of States Parties in Geneva in September 2016.
+Unlike other non-signatories, Azerbaijan has never participated in a meeting of the convention, even as an observer.
+It was invited to, but did not attend, the convention’s Seventh Meeting of States Parties in Geneva in September 2017.

 Azerbaijan is not party to the Mine Ban Treaty or the Convention on Conventional Weapons.